 Camping: Bellows Air Force Station

-Bellows Air Force Station operates a lovely campground right on the beach about 8 miles south of Kailua.
-Visitors can rent a cabin, a condo, or bring their own camping gear and sleep right on the sand.
+Bellows Air Force Station operates a lovely campground right on the beach about eight miles south of Kailua.
+Visitors can rent a cabin or a condo, or bring their own camping gear and sleep right on the sand.
 This is a popular weekend activity for locals so be sure to book a spot well in advance.

-Bellows offers 109 beach-side cabins, 8 air-conditioned condo units, 55 family campsites, 10 cedar camper cabins and 2 recreational vehicle sites.
+Bellows offers 109 beach-side cabins, 8 air-conditioned condo units, 55 family campsites, 10 cedar camper cabins, and two recreational vehicle sites.
 It’s where to stay in Oahu if you want to save some money and keep things rugged!

 The Courtyard by Marriott in Laie is only 100 meters from the Polynesian Cultural Center, making it the ideal place to stay if you plan on attending a luau.
 The hotel provides guests with the type of service, comfort, and cleanliness that you would expect from a Marriott property.